Digu-patil/DSA/time_and_space.md

 - Processor used, etc.....

 ### Input Size
-- We can consdier the input size, but there would be follwoing issuers
+- We can consdier the input size, but there would be follwoing issues
     - Some inputs will be better suited to one and not the other
 - Consdier the follwing example for insertion sort
     - Best Case = Already sorted array in ascending order